 Looking after fish is a responsibility and it’s only fair that they are provided with the exact conditions they deserve and require in order to live a healthy and stable life.

-If you follow the steps, tips and advice that have been highlighted in this guide, you will get full value out of your brand new pet fish.
-Here’s too many exciting times ahead!
+If you follow the steps, tips, and advice that have been highlighted in this guide, you will get full value out of your brand new pet fish.
+Here are too many exciting times ahead!

 - About.com, Good First Fish: http://freshaquarium.about.com/od/selectingfish/a/goodfirstfish.htm